Custom Bell inequalities from formal sums of squares: Introduction

 Sum of squares have also been used to construct Bell expressions from a fixed choice of quantum state and measurements~\cite{Salavrakos17,Augusiak19,Kaniewski19,Santos23}.
 Finally, the self-testing property itself was used to construct Bell inequalities, potentially for arbitrary multipartite states~\cite{Zwerger19}.
 While generic, this last methods also relies on the usage of a choice of the measurements.
 Therefore, no technique for constructing Bell expressions tailored to a specific quantum state is known that is really generic, analytical and flexible.

 Here, we present a systematic method that enables the construction of Bell expressions for generic target quantum states with the guarantee that the state reaches the maximal value of the Bell expression.
 Our method is rooted in the idea that the state maximally violates the constructed Bell inequality.
-As an introduction to the construction of Bell expressions under this simple principle, we review the variational method, first introduced in~\cite{Sekatski18}.
+As an introduction to the construction of Bell expressions under this simple principle, we review the variational method, first introduced in~\cite{Pal14,Sekatski18}.
 To our knowledge, this method was not described exhaustively in the literature.
-We then discuss some of the limitations of the variational method before introducing our approach based on formal sum of squares (SOS).
+We then discuss some of the limitations of the variational method before introducing our approach based on formal sums of squares (SOS).
+This approach is complementary to the variational method in the sense that it generally provides sufficient conditions for the maximal value of a Bell expression to be achieved by a target state, while the variational method only provides necessary conditions.
+Readers only interested in the formal SOS method may jump directly to \cref{sec:SOSmethod}.
 Finally, we apply our method to several cases, construct each time the corresponding Bell inequalities, and discuss the relation to self-testing.